qdu-bioinfo/Coordinated-Meta-Storms/README.md

 ### Using NVIDIA GPU for Computation

-The current version of the program assumes that all GPUs on a single server node have identical specifications and will utilize all GPU resources on the node.
+The current version of the program assumes that all GPUs on a single server node have identical specifications and **will utilize all GPU resources on single node**.
 Therefore, before running the program, please ensure that no other critical tasks are being executed on the server node to avoid disrupting other operations.

 ```
 cuda-comp [option] value